SaadetNajaf/Movie-website/README.md

-# 🎬 Movie Website - Explore Popular Movies & TV Shows
+# 🎬 Movie Website

-This project is a movie website clone that lists popular movies and TV shows while providing a user-friendly interface.
-It is built using HTML and CSS.

-## 🚀 About the Project

-In this project, users can browse popular movies and TV series, create their own lists, and filter content by categories.
-The design is inspired by Netflix, offering a modern and responsive UI.
+This project is a **movie browsing website** built with **HTML**, **CSS**, and **JavaScript**.
+Users can explore popular movies, view detailed information, and create a personalized list of their favorite films.

+---

 ## ⚙️ Features

-✅ **Home Page:** Showcases trending movies and series
+✅ **Home Page**
-✅ **Movies & TV Shows:** Categorized listings of films and series
-✅ **User Profile:** Profile picture and account menu
-✅ **Dark/Light Mode:** Theme switching
-✅ **Filtering System:** Categorization by genres
+Displays a curated list of popular movies fetched from an API or static data.

+✅ **Movie Detail Page**
+Provides detailed information about a selected movie, such as title, release date, rating, overview, and poster.

+✅ **Favorite Movies**
+Allows users to mark movies as favorites and view them in a dedicated section.

+---

 ## 🛠 Technologies Used

-- **HTML5** - Structure and layout
+- **HTML5** – for page structure
-- **CSS3** - Styling and design
+- **CSS3** – for styling and responsive design
-- **Bootstrap Icons** - Icon set
+- **JavaScript** – for interactivity and data handling

 ## 🔍 Preview